Skip to content

 • Session transcripts in ~/.claude/ show the full back-and-forth

-• Look for: Multi-turn refinement, rejected suggestions, architectural discussions
+• Look for: Use of plan mode before implementation, AskUserQuestion for clarifying requirements, multi-turn refinement, rejected suggestions, architectural discussions

-• Green flag: Long sessions with iteration.
+• Green flag: Structured workflow (plan → clarify → implement → review).
 Red flag: Single prompt → ship.

 Cursor